 There have been many changes in our understanding of the function of RNA in biology.
 Decades ago, it was generally believed that RNA functioned merely as an intermediary for the translation of DNA into proteins.
-However, the decoding of the human genome in the early 2000s led to the realization that a large amount of RNA—known as “junk” at the time—did not code proteins.
-Subsequent work on large-scale genomic projects such as ENCODE and RIKEN-led FANTOM found that there were large numbers of long non-protein coding RNAs in the mammalian genome, which interact with the DNA.
+However, the decoding of the human genome in the early 2000s led to the realization that a large amount of RNA—known as “junk” at the time—did not code for proteins.
+Subsequent work on large-scale genomic projects such as ENCODE and RIKEN-led FANTOM found that a large number of long non-protein coding RNAs in the mammalian genome interact with the DNA.
 Many of these RNAs are found in the cell nucleus, and are attached to chromatin, the structure used to tightly fold the DNA.
-However, it is still not clear exactly what RNAs interact with which regions of the DNA in different cells.
+However, it is not clear yet exactly what RNAs interact with which regions of the genomic DNA in different cells.

 To achieve a better understanding of these interactions, and to determine whether RNA is actually a part of the chromatin structure, the scientists developed a new technology, which they called RNA And DNA Interacting Complexes Ligated and sequenced (RADICL-seq), which maps genome-wide RNA-chromatin interactions in intact nuclei.
 This technology, published in Nature Communications, allows researchers to identify distinct patterns of genome occupancy for different classes of transcripts as well as cell type-specific RNA-chromatin interactions, and emphasizes the role of transcription in the establishment of chromatin structure.

-To test the validity of the method, the scientists looked at two non-coding RNAs which are known to be expressed preferentially in certain cell types.
-The first, known at NEAT1, may be involved in the structure as it is associated with a mysterious structure known as paraspeckles found in mammalian cell nuclei.
+To test the validity of the method, the scientists looked at transcripts which are known to be expressed preferentially in certain cell types.
+The first, known at NEAT1, may be involved in the formation of a mysterious structure known as paraspeckles found in mammalian cell nuclei.
 The second, Fgfr2, is involved in embryonic development and tissue repair, especially for bone and blood vessels.
 They found that in mouse embryonic stem cells—an early type of cell—that NEAT1 acts almost exclusively on genomic regions of chromosome 19, from which it itself derives from, whereas in oligodendrocyte progenitor cells—a later type of developmental cell that can differentiate into brain cells—it interacts with a broad range of genomic regions on other chromosomes as well.
 Fgfr2, by contrast, mostly interacts with genomic regions on its own chromosome.

 “This study is a first step toward understanding how the interplay between RNA and chromatin ensures proper genome function.
 Our data indicate that RNAs may exert more widespread effects on gene regulation and chromatin organization than previously thought,” says Alessandro Bonetti, one of the corresponding authors of the study.